 |Black or African American||37|

-ASL appeals to people across the globe.
-About 0.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in ASL.
+About 0.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Hong Kong